Koko-66/green_bean_shop/README.md

 # <a name="intro"></a>Green Bean e-shop

 Green Bean is a __slow fashion__ brand where a responsible attitude to the environment meets great design.
 Green Bean products are made with sustainability in mind using high-quality, recycled and responsibly sourced materials and designs that are truly unique.
-The brand targets young adults and adults located in the UK to avoid international shipping, who are interested in the environment, slow fashion and ecology.
+The brand targets young adults and adults located in the US, who are interested in the environment, slow fashion and ecology.
 The brand's page and e-commerce store is available here: https://green-bean-shop.herokuapp.com/

 # <a name="ux"></a>UX